[Theme music plays]

 Rihoko Ueno: This podcast is produced by Ben Gillespie and Michelle Herman at the Archives of American Art.
 It was edited by the team at Better Lemon Creative Audio

 our music comes from Sound and Smoke composed by Viet Cuong and performed by the Peabody Wind Ensemble with Harlan Parker conducting.

 For show notes, work cited, and additional resources, visit aaa.si.edu/articulated.

-Mackenzie Beasley: If you enjoyed this episode, please consider rating or sharing it.
+If you enjoy ARTiculated, please consider rating and sharing it.

 The Archives of American Art at the Smithsonian Institution is a nonprofit organization that relies on donations from individuals like you to sustain our ongoing operations and special programs like ARTiculated.
 To support our work, please visit aaa.si.edu/support.
 Thank you.